 We will issue a grant offer letter and acceptance form detailing the terms and conditions of the grant award.
 Once you have accepted the terms and conditions of the grant and returned the acceptance letter a percentage of the grant will be paid directly into your nominated bank account.
 This will be dependant on your training and competition schedule submitted and the schedule of payment will be decided locally through the ATAS co-ordinators.

 - You must comply with grant conditions and only use the funding for the purpose(s) as set out in your application form;

 - You will be required to participate in an initial meeting with you local Facilitator, followed by a further review to assess your performance with the schedule agreed in your application.

 What happens if you are unsuccessful?

-We will contact you by the end of November 2021 to inform you of the panel’s decision.
-The panel’s decision is final but if you would like further feedback on the decision to refuse your application, then please contact the Sport & Health Service using the contact details listed below.
+We will contact you by the end of September 2023 to inform you of the panel’s decision.
+The panel’s decision is final but if you would like further feedback on the decision to refuse your application, then please contact the Sport and Health Service using the contact details listed below.
 The Comhairle's Comments and Complaints Handling Procedure can be seen on the complaints section of our website.

 How do you apply?